broCapang/broCapang.github.io/content/posts/ASEAN-Notes-iso-stately-taurus.md

 ![image](/images/aseannotesiso/2.png)

-Associated with Stately Taurus targeting Myanmar
+Associated with Mustang Panda targeting Myanmar

 When mounting the ISO file, the victim is shown a set of `LNK` files or Shortcut and a folder with numerous structure named `_`